 Even if you have good credit, the average rate is between 13.5 percent and 15.5 percent, which is lower than what you’ll find with most credit card products.
 And the less you pay in interest, the greater the amount applied to the principal balances each month, making it easier to get out of debt faster.

 A debt consolidation loan gives you a set payment schedule and predictable monthly payments.
 Plus, it’s far easier to work the payments into your budget since there won’t be any guesswork regarding how much the minimum payments will be each month.

 When you apply for a debt consolidation product, your credit score may drop a few points due to the hard credit inquiry.
-However, you could see improvements sooner than later for a few reasons.
+However, you could see credit score improvements sooner than later for a few reasons.

-Each time you make timely payments on your debt consolidation loan or credit card, positive payment history is added to your credit report.
+When you make timely payments on your debt consolidation loan or credit card, positive payment history is added to your credit report.
 Payment history accounts for 35 percent of your credit score, so you’ll likely see an increase over time.

 Faster debt payment

 However, a debt consolidation loan helps fast-track your debt payoff efforts by giving you a fixed interest rate, loan term and monthly payment.
-Using the example above, if you take out a $5,000 debt consolidation loan with a 3-year term and 11 percent fixed interest rate, you’ll pay $164 per month and $892.97 in interest over the life of the loan.
+Using the example above, if you take out a $5,000 debt consolidation loan with a three-year term and 11 percent fixed interest rate, you’ll pay $164 per month and $892.97 in interest over the life of the loan.